 Virginia Market Square Farmers’ Market – IRPS is a partner in an initiative to bring life to the Virginia Market Square (located in City Center Park in Virginia).
 Virginia Mayor Larry Cuffe dedicated the “Virginia Market Square” space as part of a Sustainability Matters event in August 2015.

-The Virginia Market Square accepts SNAP-EBT customers.
-During the 2016 season, SNAP customers can match dollar-for-dollar, up to $10, through both the Market Bucks program and through a partnership with Essentia Health!
+The Virginia Market Square welcomes SNAP-EBT customers.
+During the 2017 season, SNAP customers can match dollar-for-dollar, up to $10, through both the Market Bucks program and through a partnership with Essentia Health!

 Growing Together – Virginia Community Gardens – Growing Together builds healthy sustainable community by creating neighborhood gardens and gardening education opportunities for all residents.
 Growing Together is shared project between IRPS, Arrowhead Economic Opportunity Agency (AEOA), Essentia Health, Friends of the Olcott Park Greenhouse, and the City of Virginia.
 It is an offshoot of the Rutabaga Project which aims to increase accessibility to healthy, local food for all residents of Virginia, Minnesota.
 Start-up funds for this project were provided by Essentia Health.
 Questions and comments can be sent to email@example.com.